Anchalumoodu: Places of worship

 Anchalumoodu has a mix of different religious communities.
 Main temples in and around Anchalumoodu town include Kadavoor Siva Temple,Perumon Bhadrakali temple, Perumon Durga Devi Temple, Ashtamudi Virabhadra Swamy Temple, Panayam Durga Temple, Sastholi Temple, Kuppana Velayudha Mangalam Temple, Kolleril Siva Temple, Karuva Temple and.

 Mosques include Kureepuzha Mosque, Karuva Mosque and Chiraiyil Mosque.

 Important churches are Assemblies of God in India, India Pentecostal Church of God, St. Thomas Orthodox Church, Roman Catholic Church.

 Kuppana Velayudha Mangalam Temple

-The temple is one of the famous Subramania Temple in Kollam District.
-This temple is associated with great history.
+The temple is one of the Subramania temples in Kollam District.
 Thaippooya Festival (10 days long) is the most important festival.
-Many people from different parts of the district come over here during the occasion.
-Several elephants assemble at the temple premises to make the occasion an unforgettable one.
-At night Khoshayatra is held there which is an eyecatching one.
-The number of floats make this event a beautiful occasion.
-To reach the temple visitors alight at Anchalummodu town bus stop.
+People from different parts of the district come over here during the occasion.
+Several elephants assemble at the temple premises.
+At night Khoshayatra is held there.
+To reach the temple, visitors alight at Anchalummodu town bus stop.
 From there auto rickshaws are available to go to the temple.
 The temple is 1.5 km away from Anchalumoodu junction.